clef/frontend-styleguide/README.md

 # Welcome to our nifty frontend styleguide

-When contributing _new_ CSS here are some conventions we want to strive for or toward.
+When contributing _new_ CSS here are some conventions to consider when writing CSS as a team.

 ## Semantics